How To Analyse Facebook Ad Performance: Link Clicks Vs Landing Page Views

 2. All Clicks: This measures the Link Clicks (as above) but also gives you feedback on any engagement and interactions your ad received (i.e. likes, shares and comments)

-Use the available data to see where you have room for improvement then hone in and build your ad campaigns to see results over time.
+Use the available data to see where you have room for improvement, then hone in and build your ad campaigns to see results over time.

 Low Link Click numbers are an indication that your ad quality needs improvement.
 As well as the wording of your ad, look at your demographics.
-It might be that you are targeting the wrong age group or you are showing your ads to people who don’t have similar interests.
+It might be that you are targeting the wrong age group or showing your ads to people who don’t have similar interests.

 You only have three seconds to load your landing page URL in full.
 After this, people lose interest and drop out.

 If your page loads in four seconds, you can expect that 50% of your Link Clinks will bail out there and then.
-For every second of loading time it takes after this, you will lose more and more valuable leads.
+For every second of loading time, it takes after this, you will lose more and more valuable leads.

-If your landing page loading time isn’t the issue then:
+If your landing page loading time isn’t the issue, then:

 • Provide a clear action step (call to action)